 Buyers should reference the Benchmark Price and Total Cost of Ownership sections of this report for assistance in creating a budget.

-Buyers should request vendors to specify the cost of implementation.
+Buyers should request that vendors specify the cost of implementation.

-Buyers should request vendors to specify the cost of training and maintenance fees.
+Buyers should request that vendors specify the cost of training and maintenance fees.

-Buyers should select vendors based on their ability to meet the desired features requested in the RFP.
+Buyers should select vendors based on their ability to meet the desired criteria requested in the RFP.

 Buyers should select vendors that provide regular feature updates.